 Over the course of decades various researchers have surveyed and studied developers to gauge just how much time they spend writing code, and how that contributes to happiness in their work.
 As captured in a 2019 IEEE paper (PDF), estimates of how much time developers spend writing code vary from 9% on the low end to 61% on the high end (PDF).
 Many of the reasons for these seemingly low numbers could well come from the office life we seem to have left behind: Meetings, co-worker interruptions, or administrative tasks.
-(Of course, the new WFH reality isn't necessarily better for productivity, and .)
+(Of course, the new WFH reality isn’t necessarily better for productivity, and may be worse.)

 So what can companies do to foster more happiness in their developers?
 One suggestion: Let them write more open source code.

 SEE: How to build a successful developer career (free PDF) (TechRepublic)